 We are a member of Childhood Cancer International and Childhood Cancer International Europe.

-In 2016, Childhood Cancer Foundation co-hosted the Childhood Cancer International and Survivors thread of the International Society of Paediatric Oncology (SIOP) Conference, which was held in Dublin that year.
+In 2016, Childhood Cancer Ireland co-hosted the Childhood Cancer International and Survivors thread of the International Society of Paediatric Oncology (SIOP) Conference, which was held in Dublin that year.

 How can you get involved?

 As parents of children, adolescents and young adults with cancer, we advocate for them and for ourselves, all of the time.
 It can be exhausting!
 Childhood Cancer Ireland is dedicated to being the voice of children and young people with cancer in Ireland.
 Let us take on some of the mental load for you.